 ICBC is a complex, multi-billion dollar company that requires talented management and staff.
 ICBC's total compensation philosophy is to provide market-competitive total compensation to attract and retain the required skills, talent, and experience at an affordable cost to taxpayers and ratepayers.
-During the 2020/21 fiscal year, there was a change in leadership for Claims Customer and Material Damage Services.
 The following Executives are currently responsible for leading the management of ICBC's business and the implementation of its corporate strategy:

 As per the Public Sector Employers Act, ICBC must disclose all compensation provided to the President and Chief Executive Officer ("CEO") and the next four highest ranking/paid "Named Executive Officers" ("NEOs").
-As per the Public Sector Employers' Council ("PSEC") Secretariat's direction, the following outlines the governance, compensation philosophy, and total value of executive compensation for services during the 12 month period starting April 1, 2020 and ending March 31, 2021.
+As per the Public Sector Employers' Council ("PSEC") Secretariat's direction, the following outlines the governance, compensation philosophy, and total value of executive compensation for services during the fiscal period starting April 1, 2021 and ending March 31, 2022.